VahidN/EFCoreSecondLevelCacheInterceptor/README.md

                    .FirstOrDefault();  // Async methods are supported too.
 ```

 NOTE: It doesn't matter where the `Cacheable` method is located in this expression tree.
 [It just adds](/src/EFCoreSecondLevelCacheInterceptor/EFCachedQueryExtensions.cs) the standard `TagWith` method to mark this query as `Cacheable`.
-Later `SecondLevelCacheInterceptor` will use this tag to identity the `Cacheable` queries.
+Later `SecondLevelCacheInterceptor` will use this tag to identify the `Cacheable` queries.

 ## Samples